holderbaum-io/think-about-website/pages/blog/log-inspection.md

 ### Displaying Statistics from the Database

 As mentioned, the configurations above will continuously create a database of anonymized website statistics in the configured folder.
-You can than use `GoAccess` again, to create an HTML report out of this database:
+You can then use `GoAccess` again to create an HTML report out of this database:

 ~~~
 goaccess \